The Rotten Truth of Factory Farming

 We need to face the truth: Factory farms are the perfect breeding ground for diseases that can spread to humans.

 Dense populations, high stress, unsanitary conditions, and unnatural food make it easy for viruses to cross species and infect humans.

-Our investigation also documented an instance when hens were given antibiotics.
+Our investigation also documented hens receiving antibiotics.
 Some eggs had blue stains, having been splashed with the drug-laced water.
 But production was not stopped.
 The facility continued to ship eggs to markets every day.

 This presents a possible risk to public health, since people consuming these eggs may ingest small doses of antibiotics, which can reduce the drugs’ effectiveness in treating disease.

 Factory farming is also a major contributor to antibiotic resistance, as animals are often given antibiotics not only to treat but to prevent infections and to enable the animals to survive in crowded, stressful environments.
 Over 70 percent of antibiotics sold in the world are used on farmed animals.